 Once the cheese has melted and is well incorporated, whisk in half of the remaining cheese until smooth.
 Repeat, ending with the final installment of the cheese.

-When the fondue is smooth and creamy, transfer to a slow cooker or fondue pot to keep warm for serving.
+When the fondue is smooth and creamy, taste and add salt and/or pepper as desired.
+Transfer the dip to a slow cooker or fondue pot to keep warm for serving.

 Serve with crusty bread, tortilla chips, green apples, or your favorite veggies for dipping!